-- 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM respectively. - 3.4.3.2 The study area for air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site or other project locations as identified in the EIA, which shall be extended to include major existing and planned / committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+- 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in Annexes 4 and 12 of the TM. - 3.4.3.2 The study area for air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site as shown in Appendix A or other project locations as identified in the EIA, which shall be extended to include major existing, planned and committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
 The assessment shall include the existing, planned and committed sensitive receivers within the study area as well as areas where air quality may be potentially affected by the Project.
-The assessment shall be based on the best available information at the time of the assessment. - 3.4.3.3 The assessment of the air quality impact arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix B of this EIA Study Brief. - 3.4.3.4 The Applicant shall assess the air pollutant concentrations with reference to the relevant sections of the guidelines in Appendices B-1 to B-3 attached to this EIA Study Brief, or other methodology as agreed by the Director.
+The assessment shall be based on the best available information at the time of the assessment. - 3.4.3.3 The assessment of the air quality impact arising from the construction of the Project shall follow the detailed technical requirements given in Appendix B of this EIA Study Brief. - 3.4.3.4 The Applicant shall assess the air pollutant concentrations with reference to the relevant sections of the guidelines in Appendices B-1 to B-3 attached to this EIA Study Brief, or other methodology as agreed by the Director.